faizanulhassan32/faizanulhassan32/README.md

 <div align="left">

 A web developer aiming to create innovative and user-friendly digital experiences.
-I recently graduated from FAST Islamabad with a BSc in Computer Science.
+I recently graduated from FAST-NUCES with a Bachelor's degree in Computer Science.

 ## Languages